The Generic

 Important Safety Information for Exenatide Injection

-• Do not share your Exenatide Injection Pen with other people, even if the needle has been changed.
-You may give other people a serious infection, or get a serious infection from
+• Do not share your exenatide injection pen with other people, even if the needle has been changed.
+You may give other people a serious infection or get a serious infection from

 them.